mlederbauer/hackathon-template/README.md

 4. **Open your browser** to `http://localhost:7860` to use the web interface!

 5. **Customize!** Modify the Gradio app, package structure, and add your own features!
+Make sure to add a "graphical abstract" of your work as well.

 ## Adding New Features